Sahar1001/md-arsath-robotics/README.md

 - 🧠 Exploring **Medical Image Processing and Segmentation**.

-- 🌱 I’m currently learning **The principles of surgical robotics and exploring new innovations in medical technology**
+- 🌱 I’m currently learning **The principles of surgical robotics and exploring new innovations in medical technolog**

 - 👯 I’m looking to collaborate on **I’m looking to collaborate on projects that advance surgical robotics and automation in healthcare.**